Richmond, Virginia Defective Medical Device Attorney

 Make Us Your First Choice of Representation

-Our Richmond defective medical device lawyers of Portner & Shure, P.A. are standing by to help you if you have been seriously injured by a defective medical device.
+Our Richmond defective medical device lawyers of Portner & Shure, P.A. can work with you or refer you if you have been seriously injured by a defective medical device.
 We can also accept claims if you need revision surgery to remove a defective device before it has a chance to cause you severe harm.
-As an award-winning, multilingual, and multicultural team, we are ready to manage your case, no matter its details and complications.
+As an award-winning, multilingual, and multicultural team, we are ready to evaluate your case, no matter its details and complications.

 We don’t get paid unless we win you a settlement or verdict.
 Call (855) 954-4141 to start your case!